Quarterly Financial Report for the quarter ended September 30, 2018

-The Agency exercises its powers through its Members, who are appointed by the Governor-in-Council.
+The CTA exercises its powers through its Members, who are appointed by the Governor-in-Council.

 What we do: our three mandates

-We help ensure that the national transportation system runs efficiently and smoothly in the economic and social interests of all Canadians; including those who work and invest in it; the producers, shippers, travellers and businesses who rely on it; and the communities where it operates.
+- We help ensure that the national transportation system runs efficiently and smoothly in the interests of all Canadians, including those who work and invest in it; the producers, shippers, travellers and businesses who rely on it; and the communities where it operates.